 Confusing competition with the lack of inner standards

 At the core of the divergent definitions is the locus of one’s standards.
 People who don’t know good, only better, are a poor advertisement to competition and its ability to improve lives.
-This interpretation means cronyism, a cartel or monopoly in business – and clinging on to power and control in politics.
-Regardless of the costs to the economy.
+In private lives it means a person who always measures himself to his peers, wants to be better, but doesn’t choose what he should be good at.
+For the economy, the authoritarian interpretation of competition means cronyism, cartels or a monopoly in business – and in politics it means clinging on to power and control, regardless of the costs.

 But good is better than just better.
-You don’t stop running when you overtake everyone – you want to find out how much faster you can get, and if you are really the master of your own standards, you also know where you are trying to get to.
-The reward is not to be better in comparison, but to be good – and being well paid for it.
+You don’t stop running when you overtake everyone – you want to find out how much faster you can get, and if you are really the master of your own standards, you also know where you are trying to get to with all that running.
+The reward is not to be better in comparison, but to be good – and being well rewarded for it.

 Why Authoritarianism Abhors Competition